fernicar/ComfyUI_Limited/README.md

 - Lightweight: ComfyUI Limited requires minimal resources, making it suitable for testing and development environments.
 - Fast: Load the graph interface quickly, without the overhead of the full ComfyUI.
 - Utilizes common practices: ComfyUI Limited uses test-driven development practices to ensure compatibility with your existing ComfyUI setup.
+- Compatibility: ComfyUI Limited do not modify your current ComfyUI setup and updates, including custom nodes updates.

 ## Limitations